-Unlike a married couple, if you are leaving a common-law relationship, in some jurisdictions you do NOT have an automatic right to a share of the property.
+Unlike a married couple, if you are leaving a common-law relationship, in some provincial jurisdictions you do NOT have an automatic right to a share of the property.
 Generally, any property that you brought into the common-law relationship, or that you bought during the relationship, is your own.
 If you separate, the person who paid for the item or whose name is on the deed may be the only one entitled to it.
+This is different from the provisions of FHRMIRA where spouses and common-law partners are treated the same.
 Generally, common-law couples are not responsible for the debts of their partner unless they have co-signed them or there is a contract agreeing for a portion of the debt incurred when both parties benefitted from the debt.